 “I’d already worked on other international projects such as ANDRILL and IODP Expedition 318,” Sangiorgi continues.
 “But they concentrated more on understanding the dynamics of the largest Eastern Antarctic ice sheet.
 Expedition 374, dubbed ‘Expedition Ross Sea Western Antarctic Ice Sheet History’, focused upon the smallest ice sheet in the Western Antarctic, which would ‘only’ raise the sea level by seven metres.
 But it’s more sensitive to warm seawater as it mostly lies below sea level, and is already melting fast.
 I needed samples for my research from that location in the Ross Sea.
 In turn, the IODP expedition needed my expertise.”

-Margot Cramwinckel, also a palynologist, interjects.
+Marlow Cramwinckel, also a palynologist, interjects.
 “Of course, things don’t always go as planned during that kind of expedition.
 You have to be flexible.”
 Cramwinckel was the first of the three to sail on the JOIDES Resolution.
-She obtained her PhD this spring, for her reconstructions of the climate 40 million years ago.
+They obtained her PhD this spring, for their reconstructions of the climate 40 million years ago.
 That was a period in which the Earth was warming, just as it is now, although many times slower than today.
 We can use data from that time to better understand global warming.
 As part of Expedition 371, the ‘Tasman Frontier Expedition’, Cramwinckel sailed across the Tasman Sea between Australia and New Zealand two years ago to recover fossil plankton from the seabed.
 This was not always easy.
-“Every time we came close to layers of sediment about 40 million years old, something went wrong,” she says.
+“Every time we came close to layers of sediment about 40 million years old, something went wrong,” they say.
 “Either there were no fossils or those specific layers were missing.
 So I ended focusing mainly upon the bigger story during that expedition.”